 I studied mathematics at Somerville College, University of Oxford where I was awarded an integrated Master of Mathematics degree in 2016 (first class).
 My master's dissertation considered the works of Mary Somerville (1780-1872), and how her engagament with mathematics was effected by her financial situation and gender.
 I then worked for a year in alumni relations and fundraising, before beginning my doctoral studies at the Open University in 2017.

-My research interests broadly lie within: 19th century mathematics in Western Europe; circulating knowledge through translations; and the effects of gender on access to and the production of knowledge.
+My doctoral research is supervised by Professor June Barrow-Green, and my research interests broadly lie within: 19th century mathematics in Western Europe; circulating knowledge through translations; and the effects of gender on access to and the production of knowledge.

 More specifically my research looks at the mathematical works of Mary Somerville, including her early engagement with a mathematical community through contributions to periodicals, her 1831 'translation' of the Mecanique Celeste by Laplace, and the 1834 unpublished manuscript which is an introductory text treating the differential calculus.